Frequently Asked Questions

-In Phase I, Trinity funds planning, simple prototyping, data collection on idea, collaboration inquiries, and exploration.
-In Phase II, with proper partnering financial and in-kind support, Trinity will consider of a range of funding possibilities.
+In Phase I, Trinity funds planning, simple prototyping, data collection on ideas, collaboration inquiries, and exploration.
+In Phase II, with proper partnering financial and in-kind support, Trinity will consider a range of funding possibilities.
 We do not want to limit considerations for great ideas addressing

 key community needs.